Skip to content

 Receive Insurance Confirmation

 Get your Versicherungsbescheinigung (insurance certificate) — usually within 1–3 business days.
+This is required for university enrollment.

 4